saf-dmitry/latex-math-input/README.md

 ## Implementation In Other Environments

-Below are some tips for implementing the snippets in other text expansion utilities:
+Below are some thoughts and tips for implementing the snippets in other text expansion utilities:

--   The abbreviations are expanded only when preceded by a space.
+-   The abbreviations are expanded only at beginning of line or when preceded by a whitespace character.
 This should be the default option.

 -   Abbreviation expansion is triggered preferably with the Tab key.
-Again, the Tab key can be used to jump to the points in the template where additional text has to be inserted.
-For example, Tab will expand `/` to `\frac{}{}` and position the cursor correctly inside the first pair of braces.
-Another Tab will move you from the first argument to the second.

--   In text expansion applications you have to choose expanding at delimiter and select Tab as the only delimiter, which should be discarded after expansion.
-Some applications do not allow you to select a delimiter.
-The recommended workaround here would be to add _two_ spaces at the end of each abbreviation (or set it on a per-group basis), which will play the role of "expansion trigger".
+In the text expansion application you have to choose expanding at delimiter and select Tab as the only delimiter, which should be discarded after expansion.
+Some applications do not allow you to select Tab as expansion trigger.
+The recommended workaround here would be to add _two_ spaces at the end of each abbreviation (or set it on a per-group basis), which will play the role of expansion trigger.

--   To eliminate possible conflicts with other snippet abbreviations, it is recommended to use commas or semicolons as a prefix for other frequently used snippets like `,btw`.
-More complex snippets can be organized using logical groups separated by a dot like `me.email` and `me.phone`.
+-   To eliminate possible conflicts with other snippet abbreviations, it is recommended to use commas or semicolons as a prefix for _other_ frequently used snippets like `,btw`.
+Complex snippets can be organized using logical groups separated by a dot like `me.email` and `me.phone`.

 ## List Of Abbreviations